If you are confused about the many names and options for managing your Google presence, you have a right to be.

 To get in touch with the team, you will need to follow @GoogleMyBiz.
 Once you have done so, you can tweet or message them directly or interact with their page as you would with any other Twitter user that you follow.
 Alternatively, you can get the team’s attention by simply including their Twitter handle (@GoogleMyBiz ) in a tweet of your own, posing a question or asking for assistance.
 The service team is available on Monday to Friday, between 8am-5pm EST.

 For more information and an introduction to the team, see the Twitter team page.
 The team deals with requests on a first-come, first-served basis, so the response time will vary depending on what other issues they have ahead of yours.

 The best advice is to be patient and bear in mind that it could take 24 to 48 hours to receive a reply.

-Google My Business Help exists to encourage and assist business owners to exercise online ad promotion for their GMB listing, and to engage with customers through reviews.
+Google Business Profile Help exists to encourage and assist business owners to exercise online ad promotion for their GBP listing, and to engage with customers through reviews.
 Both of these provide valuable information about your business to the business owner and its customers.
-GMB Help is a valuable resource that contains the functionality and information to support the easy management of a GMB listing and account.
+GBP Help is a valuable resource that contains the functionality and information to support the easy management of a GBP listing and account.